Colombia - Country Commercial Guide

 Opportunities

-The medical device market represented 4.6 percent of health expenditure in Colombia in 2021.
-The Government of Colombia is the primary buyer, and U.S. companies can find public tender opportunities at the Ministry of Health (MoH) website and at the Colombia Compra Eficiente website (Colombia Compra Eficiente is the government’s Public Procurement System, and it offers participants tools to facilitate the tender process in the Colombian Public Procurement System).
+The medical device market represented 5.3 percent of health expenditure in Colombia in 2022.
+The Government of Colombia is the primary buyer, and U.S. companies can find public tender opportunities on the Ministry of Health (MoH) website and on the Colombia Compra Eficiente website (Colombia Compra Eficiente is the government’s Public Procurement System, and it offers participants tools to facilitate the tender process in the Colombian Public Procurement System).

 The best approach to enter the Colombian medical device market is through a local partner, such as a distributor.
-Colombian companies prefer to buy from companies with a local presence that can provide after-sales services.
-However, some of the country’s largest end-users import equipment and supplies directly.
+Colombian companies prefer to buy from companies with a local presence that can provide in-country after-sale services; however, some of the country’s largest end-users import equipment and supplies directly.

-The medical device industry is concentrated around the capital of Bogota and the department of Antioquia.
+The medical device industry is concentrated in Bogota and the Department of Antioquia.
 A few multinationals manufacture within the country.
 While there is some domestic capacity for manufacturing basic items, the medical device market relies heavily on imports, especially for more high-tech items.
 U.S. manufacturers should maintain close contact with end-users and provide training and demonstrations to familiarize them with the equipment.
-This strategy has been used effectively in Colombia by European manufacturers.

 Registration Process

-U.S. companies should be aware that medical devices require registration with INVIMA (Instituto Nacional de Vigilancia de Medicamentos y Alimentos).
+U.S. companies should be aware that medical devices require registration with INVIMA.
 INVIMA continues to work on regulatory cooperation as part of the Pacific Alliance and has implemented ‘Invima a un clic’, a new tool to submit sanitary registrations virtually.
-It is strongly recommended that U.S. companies process the registration under their name and not under the local distributor’s name, or else the U.S. company will not be able to change or add distributors during the lifetime of the registration, which is ten years.
+It is strongly recommended that U.S. companies process the registration under their name rather than under the local distributor’s name; otherwise, the U.S. company will not be able to change or add distributors until the registration’s expiration, which is ten years.

 There are many firms in Colombia with expertise in product registration, including the list below.
 Please be advised that this is not an exhaustive list and does not constitute a recommendation or endorsement of these firms.

-The Medical Devices sector is highly regulated and supervised.
+The medical device sector is highly regulated and supervised.
 Decree 4725 of 2005 provides the legal framework for the sector and regulates the health records system, marketing authorizations, and surveillance of medical devices.
 U.S. exporters should review the following resolutions and decrees when considering market opportunities in Colombia:

 Trade Events